 The field theory of self-avoiding tethered membranes still poses major challenges.
 In this article, we report progress on the toy-model of a manifold repelled by a single point.
-Our approach allows to sum the perturbation expansion in the strength g_0 of the interaction exactly in the limit of internal dimension $D \rightarrow 2$, yielding an analytic solution for the strong-coupling limit.
-This analytic solution is the starting point for an expansion in 2 - D, which aims at connecting to the well studied case of polymers (D = 1).
+Our approach allows the summation of the perturbation expansion in the strength g_0 of the interaction exactly in the limit of internal dimension $D \rightarrow 2$, yielding an analytic solution for the strong-coupling limit.
+This analytic solution is the starting point for an expansion in 2 - D, which aims to interpolate to the well studied case of polymers (D = 1).
 We give results to fourth order in 2 - D, where the dependence on g_0 is again summed exactly.
-As an application, we discuss plaquette density functions, and propose a Monte-Carlo experiment to test our results.
-These methods should also allow to shed light on the more complex problem of self-avoiding manifolds.
+As an application, we discuss plaquette density functions, and propose a Monte Carlo experiment to test our results.
+These methods shed light on the more complex problem of self-avoiding manifolds.